 only goes against the Second Greatest Commandment to love your neighbor,

 but also prevents healing and closure for all parties involved.

 There are many stories about people who commit great wrongs to people we

 love, even murdering them.
 The hate and unforgiveness can go on for

 many years, but when the person who was wronged comes forward and

 forgives, it can lift a huge weight from both parties.
 They feel healing

 in their spirits and can move onward with a new sense of well-being.

 Another example of correctly handling God's guidance is about

 praying.
-Jesus gave His disciples instruction in a parable so they
+Yeshua gave His disciples instruction in a parable so they

 would always pray and not lose hope (Luke 18:1-5).
 He said,